-Since 2016, the CERF secretariat has relied on an index - the CERF Index for Risk and Vulnerability (CIRV) - to rank countries.
+Since 2016, the CERF secretariat has relied on the CERF Index for Risk and Vulnerability (CIRV) to analyse the levels of humanitarian needs, risks and vulnerabilities in every country.
 This index assigns a value between a minimum of 0 and a maximum of 100 to every country, including countries without a Humanitarian Response Plan (HRP) or other response plans/appeals.